sathishkumar-p/Sample-Angular-9-and-.Net-core-Application/README.md

 HostListener:
     Listen the browser window like tab action or reload page to protect the user change from mistaken activity.

+Any to any component Communication:
+    BehaviorSubject Obeservable is used to communicate between the components.

+lite-server:
+    Host the dist folder locally like iis server.
+To run lite-server --baseDir="dist"

+View Encapsulation
+    None: Override the component css styles including the angular material at component level
+    Native:
+    Emulated

 Features change css into scss - renamer
     https://medium.com/@ngubanethabo.ambrose/migrate-from-css-to-scss-stylesheets-for-existing-angular-application-d61f8061f5b7